Node Classification Meets Link Prediction on Knowledge Graphs: Experimental Evaluation

 \subsection{Link Prediction with Features and Classes}

-\paragraph{Experimental setup.} We now evaluate \modelname in terms of link prediction.
-We train the model on \datasetname-80\%, but choose to either keep or omit (i) node features, and (ii) node classes, resulting in four different configurations.
-We then evaluate on all removed edges using standard metrics, namely mean rank (MR), mean reciprocal rank (MRR), and Hits@10 (H@10) \cite{TransE-NIPS13}.
+\textbf{Experimental setup.} We now evaluate the link prediction quality of \framework models on \datasetname-80\%, using the remaining edges dropped from \datasetname.
+As in the earlier experiment, we consider configurations with and without \emph{node features}, and train all \framework models using both negative sampling and cross-entropy loss.
+However, we additionally study configurations with and without \emph{node classes}.
+Therefore, we study four different configurations, relative to the use/omission of node features and classes.
+Finally, we evaluate using standard metrics, namely mean rank (MR), mean reciprocal rank (MRR), and Hits@10 (H@10) \cite{TransE-NIPS13}.

-\paragraph{Results.} The results for all four link prediction configurations are shown in \Cref{tab:lp_results}.
-Across all experiments, feature information yields substantial improvements over standard BoxE, more than halving MR and improving MRR by 0.03, both with and without unary classes.
-We also observe that classes improve performance, but that this improvement is marginal.
+\textbf{Results.} The results for all four link prediction configurations across all \framework models with both NS and CE loss are shown in \Cref{tab:lp_results}.
+Across all models and loss functions, features yield substantial improvements, more than halving the best MR and improving MRR by over 0.02, both with and without classes.
+Classes also slightly improve performance, and more so in the featureless setting, where, on average, MR improves by 200 (negative sampling loss), and Hits@10 improves by 0.007.

 These results align with our expectations.
-Features, useful for node classification, also support link prediction, as feature pairs produce rich context, from which possible links can more easily be derived.
-In particular, knowing the features of two entities helps better establish similarities and discrepancies between them, which can then be reflected in both entities' representations.
-Hence, node features serve a double purpose in this setting: they directly simplify node classification by providing an additional source of information, and they also indirectly improve class predictions by enabling better link predictions, and subsequently improving node representations as discussed in \Cref{ssec:nc_inc}.
+Features, useful for node classification, also support link prediction, as feature pairs produce rich context.
+In particular, knowing the features of two entities helps better establish similarities and discrepancies between them, which yields better entity representations.
+Hence, features provide a dual advantage: they simplify node classification by providing additional information, and also indirectly improve class predictions by enabling better link prediction, and subsequently improving node representations.
 Therefore, features are generally valuable for knowledge bases, and should be used to supplement existing KGC models and benchmarks when available, as can already be seen with recent multi-modal knowledge graphs \cite{LiuLGNOR19}.

-With class information, only a marginal improvement is obtained, and this confirms the rich relational structure of \datasetname.
-Indeed, target classes in \datasetname do not correlate with relation types, as alma mater does not inform about the main relations, such as place of birth, spouse, children, or movie roles.
-Therefore , classes naturally only yield marginal improvement for link prediction.